 The result is that households in neighbouring suburbs can expect different electricity bills, and that retailers are cheaper on some networks than others.

 How do costs compare between networks?

 Given that the Essential Energy network services country and regional NSW – from Bathurst all the way west to Broken Hill – it is perhaps not surprising that costs are higher here.
 However, consumers may be surprised to learn the extent to which prices differ.
-There are more subtle cost differences between the Ausgrid (purple) and Endeavour (green) networks, but these will add up over time.
+There are also significant cost differences between the Ausgrid and Endeavour networks.

 Households in the Sydney suburbs of Bankstown, Auburn and Ryde, for example, can expect to pay more for electricity than those in the neighbouring suburbs of Fairfield, Parramatta and Liverpool, even if their plans and usage are the same.